Sotiriou Wilmowski Logo

 Damages in Truck Accident Cases

-Typically, damages in auto accident cases encompass both economic and non-economic losses incurred by the victim.
-Determining the dollar amount that can be reasonably pursued depends on specific witness testimony, police reports, and evaluations made by insurance adjusters.
+Typically, damages in truck accident cases encompass both economic and non-economic losses incurred by the victim.
+Consulting a truck accident lawyer can help determine the dollar amount that can be reasonably pursued, based on specific witness testimony, police reports, and evaluations made by insurance adjusters.
 Let’s take a look at a few typical economic damages our firm can pursue in court:

 • Medical bills and expenses.
 This includes costs incurred by the injured party for medical treatment, including hospitalization, surgery, doctor’s visits, prescription medications, rehabilitation therapy, assistive devices, and any other necessary medical services.
 These expenses are typically quantifiable and documented through bills, receipts, and medical records.
 In a personal injury case, the at-fault party may be liable for reimbursing the injured party for all reasonable and necessary medical expenses related to the accident.

 • Property damage.
 Plaintiffs can seek damages for the costs associated with repairing or replacing damaged or destroyed property.
 In a truck driving accident, property damage may include damage to vehicles involved in the collision, as well as any other personal property, such as belongings inside the vehicles or structures impacted by the accident.
-Property damage claims seek compensation for the fair market value of the damaged property or the cost of repairs, whichever is lower.
+A truck accident lawyer can assist in seeking compensation for the fair market value of the damaged property or the cost of repairs, whichever is lower.

 • Lost wages.
 Injury victims can seek compensation for the income and earnings they were unable to collect as a result of the accident.
 This includes wages, salaries, bonuses, commissions, and any other forms of compensation that the injured party would have earned had they not been injured.
 Lost wages may also include sick leave, vacation time, and other employment benefits that the injured party is unable to utilize due to their injury-induced absence from work.